rclone/rclone/docs/content/overview.md

 ‡ SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

+†† WebDAV supports hashes when used with Owncloud and Nextcloud only.

-†† WebDAV supports modtimes when used with Owncloud and Nextcloud only.
+††† WebDAV supports modtimes when used with Owncloud and Nextcloud only.

 ‡‡ Microsoft OneDrive Personal supports SHA1 hashes, whereas OneDrive for business and SharePoint server support Microsoft's own